ahermassi/spirit/README.md

 ### Thesis
 [[README]](references/readme_thesis.md)
+All the files for the thesis are contained in the [`reports/thesis`](reports/thesis) directory.

-Note that the thesis requires the analysis suite to be run first in order to generate the `.pgf` graphs and the analyzed data.
+Before building, please run the analysis suite in order to generate the PGF plots to be included.
+On first build, you need to use `make full` to generate the necessary files.
+For changes in the glossary to be reflected, `make refs` needs to be run.
+Otherwise, `make` is usually enough.

 ## Contribution
 Suggested improvements and known bugs are on the [issues](https://github.com/masasin/spirit/issues/) page.